 For important Safety Information on Wild Parsnip hazards, control and disposal review the Wild Parsnip - Best Management Practices in Ontario.

-When a weed such as Wild Parsnip is declared a noxious weed, both the County and members of the public are able to purchase herbicides to control it.
-Use for control of noxious weeds is not considered a cosmetic use of pesticides because the plant can pose a risk to people.
+When a weed such as Wild Parsnip is declared a noxious weed, herbicides may be utilized as a control method.
+Use of herbicides for control of noxious weeds is not considered a cosmetic use of pesticides.
 Further information is available on the Ontario Ministry of the Environment and Climate Change (MOECC) website.